-There was no deferred tax liability as at 31 December 2019 (2018: \$nil).
+There was no deferred tax liability as at 31 December 2020 (2019: \$nil).

-The Group has \$56,803,000 in losses for income tax purposes.
+The unused tax losses and deferred tax assets not recognised have been adjusted to account for the tax losses that arose as a result of the acquisition of Intrepid Mines Limited in the prior year.
+Comparatives have been updated for consistency.
+The Group has \$62,879,000 (2019: \$61,317,000) in losses for income tax purposes.
 The aggregate deferred tax benefit has not been carried forward as an asset in the Statement of Financial Position as realisation of the benefit is not regarded as probable and will only be obtained if: